 Timor Domini = Fear of the Lord in Latin

-Fear of the Lord is the gateway to wisdom.
+And fear of the Lord is the beginning of knowledge.

 Just for today, meditate on this truth.